5monkeys/djedi-cms/djedi-react/README.md

 These are the possible states:

-* `{ type: "loading" }`: The node is loading.
+- `{ type: "loading" }`: The node is loading.

-* `{ type: "error", error: Error }`: Fetching the node failed.
+- `{ type: "error", error: Error }`: Fetching the node failed.
 The `error` property contains an `Error` instance with the following extra properties:

-  * `status`: number.
+  - `status`: number.
 The status code of the response.
-If there was no response, it's `-1`.
-If the response didn't contain the requested node, it's `1404`.
+If there was no response, it’s `-1`.
+If the response didn’t contain the requested node, it’s `1404`.
-  * `responseText`: string.
+  - `responseText`: string.
 The response as text if available, otherwise the empty string.

-* `{ type: "success", content: string | React.Node }`: Fetching the node
+- `{ type: "success", content: string | React.Node }`: Fetching the node
   succeeded.
 The `content` property is a string containing the fetched value if `edit=false` and a React node (a `<span>`) otherwise.

-You can use this option to translate the default "Loading" and "Error" messages to another language, or perhaps render a spinner instead of "Loading" (maybe even after a small timeout).
+You can use this option to translate the default “Loading” and “Error” messages to another language, or perhaps render a spinner instead of “Loading…” (maybe even after a small timeout).

 ##### `uri`